 One of the destinations which you’ll probably need a bus to is the Israel Museum.
 Line number 66 or 66א goes from the city center to the museum.
 Try checking possible routes with Google Maps or Moovit.

 Public Transportation In Tel Aviv

-In Tel Aviv there are three types of transportation:
+In Tel Aviv, there are five types of transportation:

 They look like big taxis and have room for about 10-12 passengers.
 They have specific routes, which they take through Tel Aviv.
 You can see their line number on the windshield and if it’s good for you, you can wave for it to stop and get on it.
 Then, you can sit down and ask the driver how much to pay him for a ride to your stop (it should be around 7-10 ILS for a ride inside the city).
 It is not possible to use Rav Kav on the sherut taxis.
 Edit: Starting from 18 August 2019 it is possible to use Rav-Kav on sherut lines 4 and 5 (not during Shabbat, only on weekdays).

 The sherut taxis have fixed routes, so it’s not like regular taxis.
 The two most popular lines are line number 4, which goes from Central Bus Station through Allenby and Ben Yehuda streets to the Tel Aviv Port, and line number 5, which goes from Central Bus Station through Rothschild avenue, the Dizengoff Center, Dizengoff street Nordau Street, Ibn Grvirol Boulevard to Weitzman Street and Kikar Hamedina.